SpencerWie/C-Sharp/Game1/README.md

 * Added basic lighting system (*back world light and object light*), placed into *Map* class.
 * Added Attacking Animation
 * Enemy Slime Added (*Random Movement and collision system*)
+* Tile Drawing is now optimized for large maps.
+Before-hand all tiles on the map where looped and drawn, now tiles are stored in a 2D array and are directly accessed for drawing based on the player position (*the visible tiles on the screen*).

 <h4>Version 0.01</h4>
 * Player and walking animations.